Christianity is not romantic; it is realistic. – Francis Schaeffer (The God Who Is There)

 Perhaps some reevaluation isn’t a bad idea.

-My mind seems to be consumed with reaching a horizon when it comes to romance; to glimpse some sort of focal point and perspective above this mess of modern dating.
-To see the beautiful land of love beyond the wilderness of despair.
+My mind seems to be consumed with reaching a destination when it comes to romance; to glimpse some sort of horizon and gain a perspective above this mess of modern dating.
+To see love beyond the wilderness of despair.
 I just want it to make sense, and honestly it hasn’t made a whole lot of sense so far.
 All sorts of frustrations have risen to the surface.

 One of the major flaws is that dating has become this unspoken dichotomy of either absolute communication and affection if the dates go well, or distance and cold shoulders if they just want to be “friends.”
 You are either consumed with what this other person does for you, or live in rejection of what this person cannot be for you.
 Friendship is an unlikely place to start a relationship (it seems), and an unlikely place to end one.